-In this article, I will try to describe how to use the options Greeks to your advantage.
+In this article, I will try to help you understand Options Greeks and use them to your advantage.

-First, a quick reminder for those less familiar with the Greeks.
+First, a quick reminder for those less familiar with the Options Greeks.

 The Delta is the rate of change of the price of the option with respect to its underlying price.
 The delta of an option ranges in value from 0 to 1 for calls (0 to -1 for puts) and reflects the increase or decrease in the price of the option in response to a 1 point movement of the underlying asset price.
 In dollar terms, the delta is from $0 to +$100 for calls ($0 to -$100 for puts).